-Custom Development implies building software from scratch, in our case a telehealth platform.
+Custom web development implies building software from scratch, in our case, telehealth software.

 Pros of Custom Development

-Building a telemedicine platform from scratch will give you the advantage of creating a platform with whatever functionality and look you want it to have.
+Building a telemedicine solution from scratch will give you the advantage of creating an app with whatever functionality and look you want

-With custom telemedicine app development, you’ll be able to add more functionality which is so crucial once your platform is stable and ready to grow into a fully-featured product.
+Custom telemedicine app development lets you add more functionality.
+This is crucial once your solution is stable and ready to grow into a fully-featured product.

 Cons of Custom Development

-Let’s face it, though it has undeniable advantages, it is the most expensive option to create.
-Even if you start with developing a Minimum Viable Product, it will still require funding for 2-3 months or even longer.
+Let’s face it, it has undeniable advantages.
+However, it is the most expensive option to create.
+Even if you start with developing an MVP, it still requires funding for 2-3 months.

 Surely, you won’t be building a fully-featured product right away.
 You’ll probably start with building a Minimum Viable Product.
 This will take around 3 to 4 months.
 Nevertheless, with such a huge demand on the market, 3 months may seem like a lot of time.

 SaaS (Software as a Service) is a service subscription in which subscribers are provided with a ready-made software application that is fully supported by the provider.
-In fact, many telemedicine platforms offer this kind of service to those who also want to start a telemedicine platform.
+In fact, many telemedicine software offer this kind of service to those who also want to start a telemedicine software.